Newsweek Media Group Websites Ran Malicious Code That Experts Say Is Used To Commit Ad Fraud

 “We’ve seen it on a few sites that have been very low volume and generally not important in the industry.
 This is by far the largest group of sites where we’ve seen it directly on the site,” he told BuzzFeed News.

-The revelation of the code further validates findings outlined in the previous BuzzFeed News article, which revealed that several IBT properties were buying traffic that originated on pirated videos streaming and file-sharing websites.
+The revelation of the code further validates findings outlined in the previous BuzzFeed News article, which revealed that several IBT properties were buying traffic that originated on pirated video-streaming and file-sharing websites.
 When a user visited these sites, a new browser window was automatically opened as a pop-up or pop-under.
 NMG then routed this low-quality traffic through other domains in order to disguise its origins and make it seem like high-quality referral traffic.

 McLaughlin said the malicious code on the IBT sites and Newsweek UK is specifically used to ensure that ads hidden in a pop-under window, for example, are rated as fully viewable even when the user can’t see them.